-The primary benefit to creditors of the recommendation legislation is that is would establish a simple, businesslike procedure for the collection of judgments through wage garnishment.
-Clear answers to a large number of procedural questions would be provided.
+The establishment of a simple, businesslike procedure for the collection of judgments through wage garnishment is the primary benefit creditors would receive under the recommended legislation.
+Clear answers to a large number of procedural questions will be provided.
 A series of forms will be available to permit easy compliance with statutory requirements.
 The Judicial Council and court clerks will be a ready source of reliable information concerning wage garnishment procedure.
 Other benefits to creditors are listed below.

 Mail service.
-Use of mail service is authorized.
-Not only will this reduce the cost of wage garnishments but also it will significantly reduce the fees that a creditor now has to advance to the levying officer.
+Use of mail service will be authorized.
+Not only will this reduce the cost of wage garnishments but it will also significantly reduce the fees that a creditor now has to advance to the levying officer.

 Earnings withholding tables.
 The earnings withholding tables will enable the creditor more easily to determine whether the correct amount has been withheld from the employee's earnings.
-Disputes between creditors and employers will be minimized by using gross income as the basis for withholding. since this will avoid the possibility of the employer subtracting improper items in computing the amount of "disposable earnings."
+Disputes between creditors and employers will be minimized by using gross income as the basis for withholding since this will avoid the possibility of the subtraction of improper items in computing the amount of "disposable earnings."
 Also, since the employer will pay the withheld amounts directly to the creditor, no reduction will be made from the withheld earnings for the fees of a public officer for handling and disbursing the amounts withheld.

 Minimizing hardship exemption hearings.
 Protecting more adequate amounts of a debtor's earnings without the requirement that he claim a hardship exemption and limiting the hardship exemption to amounts "essential" for support should significantly reduce the number of cases where a hardship exemption will be claimed, thus reducing the creditor's burden in attending court hearings.
-The requirement that the debtor submit a complete financial statement with his claim for the hardship exemption and that the creditor be provided a copy of the statement prior to the hearing on the exemption should assist the creditor in determining which claims he will resist (thus avoiding his attending court hearings where the exemption is clearly justified) and also will assist the creditor in recovering the full amount he is allowed by law.
+The requirement that the debtor submit a complete financial statement with his claim for the hardship exemption and that the creditor be provided a copy of the statement prior to the hearing on the claim should assist the creditor in determining which claims he will resist (thus avoiding his attending court hearings where the exemption is clearly justified) and also will assist the creditor in recovering the full amount he is allowed by law.

 Garnishment of earnings of public employees.
-The uniform procedure will make the continuing levy and mail service procedure available for the garnishment of earnings of public employees, thus avoiding the need for creditors to resort to multiple levies.
+The uniform procedure will make the continuing levy and mail service procedure available for the garnishment of earnings of public employees, thus avoiding the need to resort to multiple levies.